You’re not their “real” mom.

 Separating the concept of loving a child in a motherly way and doing motherly things for them without being their “real” mom is pretty confusing for a lot of stepmoms.
 Many of us live our lives raising our stepchildren just like we raise our biological children — if we have them.

-In most stepmom roles, there’s usually an endpoint or a period of time where you don’t see your stepchild or have any control over them when they go to stay with their biological mother.
+In most stepmom roles, there’s usually an endpoint or a period of time when you don’t see your stepchild or have any control over them when they go to stay with their biological mother.
 This is often difficult to endure — especially for new stepmoms.
 These situations often cause jealousy, resentment, and fear.
 Stepmoms might worry about losing that bond they worked so hard to build.

 The best thing a stepmom can do to try and overcome biological jealousy is simply to recognize it.
 Admit it.
 Feel it.

 Try not to repress your feelings in an attempt to be strong.
-It’s normal and it’s part of being human.
+It’s normal, and it’s part of being human.

 Is there a cure for these feelings?
 Nope.
 A little humility can help you cope.
 Realize that you’re not going to be a calm, peaceful, centered stepmom all the time.
-You’re going to have days where you’re jealous, frustrated, and drained.
+You’re going to have days when you’re jealous, frustrated, and drained.

 Dare I say, just like a “real” mom.